Greater Moldova: Romanian and Soviet communism

-In Romania, which had by then become a socialist state within the Eastern bloc, the Soviet approach stirred controversy.
-As a supporter of Romanian national communism, which resented foreign tutelage, Gheorghe Apostol argues that Romanian integrity and independence were preserved by Gheorghe Gheorghiu-Dej, who led the Romanian Communist Party for twenty years (1944–1964).
+In Romania, a prolonged Soviet occupation ensured rule by the Romanian Communist Party and the People's Democratic Front (FDP).
+Around 1946, rumors circulated that the FDP leader, Petru Groza, had promised to stay in power "even if he should hand Stalin [all of] Moldavia, down to the Siret."
+After 1948, the country was officially a socialist state within the Eastern bloc, but the Soviet approach to the Moldavian issue continued to generate controversy.
+As a supporter of Romanian national communism, which resented foreign tutelage, Gheorghe Apostol suggests that Romanian integrity and independence were preserved by Gheorghe Gheorghiu-Dej, who led the Communist Party for twenty years (1944–1964).
 As part of this vision, Apostol argues that Moldavian reunification within the Soviet Union was only narrowly avoided when Gheorghiu-Dej defeated his "anti-national" competitor, Ștefan Foriș.

+The Gheorghiu-Dej regime frowned upon Greater Moldavian ideas in any of their incarnations.
+During the 1956 commemoration of Stephen the Great, Iași University student Alexandru Zub created a map of "historic Moldavia", clearly showing its dominions in Bessarabia and Bukovina, and tried to have it displayed inside his alma mater.
+The project was halted by the Union of Communist Youth, represented locally by Ion Iliescu; Zub was soon after arrested by the Securitate.
+In mid-1963, an atlas on Soviet economy was published in Romania, with one map showing Moldovans as inhabiting parts of Romania, extending westward toward the Siret.
+This faux-pas caused an uproar in the higher party echelons, including an intervention by Nicolae Ceaușescu and Leonte Răutu in their capacity as official censors.
 Also in Romania, Eminescu's adoption into Soviet Moldavian culture was reviewed as a "confiscation" by his nephew Gheorghe Eminescu, who maintained a private "cult of Greater Romania".

-The full adoption of national communist tenets in the mid-1960s allowed Romanian historians to believe that mention of a Romanian "Greater Moldavia" would again be tolerated.
+The full adoption of national communist tenets in the mid-1960s, when Ceaușescu took over as leader of Romania, allowed local historians to believe that mention of a Romanian "Greater Moldavia" would again be tolerated.
 Communist censorship intervened shortly after, to curb any mention of Bessarabia in the popular history journal, Magazin Istoric; in December 1967, editors had to remove a reference to "the whole of Moldavia", which had been written into an article about Stephen the Great.
+During the early 1970s, Ceaușescu encouraged various exceptions to this norm: he allowed references to the ancient Moldavian borders in a historical film about Dimitrie Cantemir, and quipped that "we should send it to Brezhnev"; also then, the Romanian Central Committee protested against any Soviet description of Eminescu as a "Moldavian poet".
+In 1983, commenting on Ceaușescu's speeches about national sovereignty, historian Mircea Mușat noted that the foreigners' encroachment on the Romanian lands had only registered two lasting victories: "Only two bits of Moldavia's body have been annexed [respectively] by the Tsarist and Habsburg empires (the Upper Country and Bessarabia), although there were various plans for the complete annexation of all Romanian territories."